Samuel-othieno/Samuel-othieno/README.md

 Frontend Developer
 ------------------

-I am a data analyst and web developer with a passion for technology and finance.
-I have experience in data management, quality assurance, web development, and financial reporting.
-I have also participated in the 2023 CFA Equity Research Challenge on MTN Uganda.
+I am a Ugandan Frontend developer with an enormous passion for technology and finance (FINTECH).
+I have experience spaning over  web development, data management, quality assurance,and financial reporting.
 I am currently learning JavaScript at Kanzu Code Foundation’s bootcamp (frontend).
 I have skills in web development, data analysis and visualization, and project support using Microsoft Project.
-I have a bachelor’s degree in business administration (finance major) from Makerere University Business School.
-I have also completed various online courses and trainings.
 I seek to contribute to innovative financial solutions using technology.
 I am always eager to learn new things and collaborate with others on exciting projects.
-You can check out some of my work on my Github profile or contact me via email or LinkedIn.
 Thank you for your interest in me and my work.

 * 🌍  I'm based in Kampala, Uganda
-* ✉️  You can contact me at [douglasothieno@gmail.com](mailto:douglasothieno@gmail.com)
+* ✉️  You can contact me at [douglasothieno@gmail.com](mailto:douglasothieno@gmail.com) or Tel: (256-785-095154)
 * 🧠  I'm learning HTML, CSS, JS & DOM
 * 🤝  I'm open to collaborating on PROJECTS